What To Include On Your Wedding Invitations

-If no one comes back saying yes, then it’s one less thing to worry about: and save you some money.
+If no one comes back saying yes, then it’s one less thing to worry about: and saves you some money.

 Have you considered setting up an email address for your wedding?

-It’s beneficial having one, as anything to do with the wedding, would drop into there, and you can give access to anyone in the bridal party that’s helping you out.
+Having one is beneficial, as anything to do with the wedding would drop into there, and you can give access to anyone in the bridal party helping you out.

 It’s not all left to you then.

-If you do set one up, make sure it’s on your invitation suite somewhere and what you want them to do with it.
+If you set one up, make sure it’s on your invitation suite and what you want them to do with it.

-If guests reply by email, this gives you their emails address to.
-So you can send out transport or any last-minute details further down the line.
+If guests reply by email, this gives you their emails address.
+So you can send out transport or any last-minute details further down the lin

 If you have a gift list, include the link to it on your invitation suite as well.